ezrantn/ezrantn.github.io/content/posts/understanding-and-preventing-nil-pointer-error-in-go.md

 +++
-title = "Understanding and Preventing Nil Pointer Error in Go" date = 2024-11-07 description = "Example post showing callouts" [taxonomies] tags = ["coding", "golang"]
+title = "Understanding and Preventing Nil Pointer Error in Go" date = 2024-11-07 description = "talks about a pointer in Go" [taxonomies] tags = ["coding", "golang"]
 [extra]